Netflix/vmaf/README.md

 ## Usages

-The VDK package offers a number of ways to interact with the VMAF implementation.
-The core `libvmaf` library with feature extractors is written in C. The rest of the code including the classes for machine learning regression, training and testing VMAF models and etc., is written in Python.
-Besides, the `libvmaf` C library partially replicates the logic in the regression classes, such that the VMAF prediction (excluding training) is fully implemented.
+The software package offers a number of ways to interact with the VMAF implementation.

-There are a number of ways one can use the package:

-  - [VMAF Python library](resource/doc/VMAF_Python_library.md) offers a full array of wrapper classes and scripts to allow running basic VMAF command line, training and testing a VMAF model on video datasets, and visualization tools, etc.
-  - [`vmaf` - a C executable](libvmaf/tools/README.md) offers feature extraction and prediction, such that one can easily deploy VMAF in a production environment.
+  - [The C executable `vmaf`](libvmaf/tools/README.md) has a complete algorithm implementation, such that one can easily deploy VMAF in a production environment.
 Additionally, the `vmaf` tool provides a number of auxillary metrics such as PSNR, SSIM and MS-SSIM.
-  - [`libvmaf` - a C library](libvmaf/README.md) offers an interface to incorporate VMAF into your C code.
+  - [The C library `libvmaf`](libvmaf/README.md) offers an interface to incorporate VMAF into your C code.
+  - [The Python library](resource/doc/VMAF_Python_library.md) offers a full array of wrapper classes and scripts for software testing, VMAF model training and validation, dataset processing, data visualization, etc.
   - VMAF is now included as a filter in [FFmpeg](http://ffmpeg.org/) and can be configured using: `./configure --enable-libvmaf`.
-See the [FFmpeg documentation](resource/doc/ffmpeg.md) for usage.
+Refer to the [Using VMAF with FFmpeg](resource/doc/ffmpeg.md) page.
-  - [VMAF Dockerfile](Dockerfile) generates a VMAF docker image from the [VMAF Python library](resource/doc/VMAF_Python_library.md).
+  - [VMAF Dockerfile](Dockerfile) generates a docker image from the [VMAF Python library](resource/doc/VMAF_Python_library.md).
 Refer to [this](resource/doc/docker.md) document for detailed usages.
-  - Build VMAF on Windows: follow instructions on [this](resource/doc/BuildForWindows.md) page.
+  - To build VMAF on Windows, follow [this](resource/doc/BuildForWindows.md) instruction.

 ## Datasets